Can you exercise when you have your period?

 When menstruation comes (about 4~5 days)

-The secretion of lutein and estrogen will decrease, causing the body to easily produce symptoms such as edema, lower abdominal pain, skin deterioration, diarrhea, and irritability.
+The secretion of lutein and estrogen decreases, which can cause symptoms such as edema, lower abdominal pain, skin changes, diarrhea, and irritability.

-After the menstrual period leaves, the proliferation period (about 10 days) begins
+After the menstrual period ends, the proliferative phase (about 10 days) begins

-Female hormones gradually increase, and this is the most radiant time for women, when edema disappears, mood is happy, and skin is more radiant.
+Female hormones gradually increase, and this is the most radiant time for women.
+Edema disappears, mood improves, and skin becomes more radiant.

 Ovulation

-The luteinizing hormone gradually rises, and some women may feel a slight pain in their lower abdomen for 1~2 days during this period.
+The luteinizing hormone gradually rises, and some women may feel slight pain in their lower abdomen for 1-2 days during this period.

 Luteal phase (secretory phase)

-Women often experience premenstrual syndrome: swelling, hunger, swollen nipples, irritability, acne, and other symptoms.
+Women often experience premenstrual syndrome, which includes symptoms such as swelling, hunger, swollen nipples, irritability, acne, and other symptoms.

-The effect of hormones can be clearly felt in the graph above, which shows the difference between the swelling of the abdomen 10 days before and 1 day after menstruation.
-After mastering the hormonal changes and physiological reactions, we can plan the most suitable exercise methods according to the body state at different times!
+The hormonal changes and physiological reactions can be clearly seen in the graph above, which shows the difference between the swelling of the abdomen 10 days before and 1 day after menstruation.
+By understanding these changes, we can plan the most suitable exercise methods according to our body’s state at different times.

 How to match the menstrual cycle and plan different fitness programs

-In 2017, an academic research for women’s menstrual cycle training designed a very interesting experiment, all participants in the study into two groups, the two groups of people to perform the exact same leg training (weight, number of groups, frequency, movement the same), lasting four months.
-The difference between the two groups was in the duration of the training.
+In 2017, a fascinating study was conducted on women’s menstrual cycle training.
+Participants were divided into two groups and both groups performed the same leg training regimen (same weight, number of sets, frequency, and movements) for four months.
+The only difference between the two groups was the timing of the training.

-Group A: during the week of menstruation and the first week after menstruation
+Group A: Trained during the week of menstruation and the first week after menstruation.

-Group B: during the third week and near the end of the period (luteal phase)
+Group B: Trained during the third week and near the end of the period (luteal phase).

 Which group had better training results?
-The results of the study showed that group A was more effective than group B!
+The study found that Group A had more effective results than Group B.

-In other words, the results of the experiment mentioned that if you want to break the weight and increase the total number of training sessions, you can do it during the week of your period and the first week after your period, while the luteal phase is more suitable for reduced training.
-However, the results of the study do not mean that they are applicable to all girls.
-If you don’t have menstrual pain, you can try the methods mentioned in the experiment to implement the training program!
+In other words, the experiment suggested that if you want to increase the weight and total number of training sessions, it’s best to do so during the week of your period and the first week after.
+Conversely, the luteal phase is more suitable for reduced training.
+However, the results of the study may not apply to all women.
+If you don’t experience menstrual pain, you can try the methods mentioned in the study to implement your training program.

 If you suffer from menstrual pain, how should you organize your menstrual training program?